cartesi/machine-emulator/README.md

 This project includes several submodules and dependencies, each with its own licensing:

-- `lib/grpc-interfaces`: Licensed under the Apache License 2.0.
-The license details can be found in [lib/grpc-interfaces/LICENSE](lib/grpc-interfaces/LICENSE).
 - `tests/machine`: Licensed under the Apache License 2.0.
 See the license terms in [tests/machine/LICENSE](tests/machine/LICENSE).
 - `tests/uarch`: Licensed under the Apache License 2.0.
 Licensing details are available in [tests/uarch/LICENSE](tests/uarch/LICENSE).
 - `third-party/llvm-flang-uint128`: Licensed under the Apache License 2.0 with LLVM exceptions.
 The license can be found at [third-party/llvm-flang-uint128/LICENSE](third-party/llvm-flang-uint128/LICENSE).